Arghya108/Arghya_Das/README.md

 ## 🚀 Goals of This Portfolio

-- Showcase real-world projects
+- Showcase projects
 - Demonstrate frontend development skills
 - Build a strong professional presence

-## 📌 Future Improvements

-- Blog/technical writing section
-- Performance optimization
-- Advanced animations
-- System design case studies

 ## 👨‍💻 About Me

-I am passionate about building real things — from Python tools to a full website.
-Obsessed with AI, automation, and building something that actually works.
+A person who knows little but is curious a lot.
+My fields of interest include AI, Machine Learning, Data Science, Data Analytics, smartphones, future technologies, automation, neuroscience, philosophy, human psychology, and business.

 ⭐ If you like this project, feel free to star the repository.